LucPeeters21/Airbnb-pricing/src/data-preparation/README.md

 ```

 ## 3. Wrap-up inspection
-After cleaning the data, two seperate dataset remained.
-One of the datasets included review scores, consisting of
+After cleaning the data, two seperate datasets remained:

+airbnb_listings_with_reviews -> 258974 observations with 144 variables
+airbnb_listings_without_reviews -> 69589 observations with 136 variables

+These two dataframes were used for the analysis and the creation of the dynamic estimation tool.